 1.1 The Chartered Institute of Public Finance and Accountancy's Code of Practice for Treasury Management in Public Services (the "CIPFA TM Code") requires local authorities to determine the Treasury Management Strategy Statement (TMSS) on an annual basis.
-The TMSS no longer incorporates the Investment Strategy as required under the MHCLG's Investment Guidance, which mostly refers to non-treasury investments.
+The TMSS no longer incorporates the Investment Strategy as required under the DLUHC's Investment Guidance, which mostly refers to nontreasury investments.
+Investments held for service purposes or for commercial profit are considered in a different report, the Investment Strategy.